Liam Payne And Cheryl Cole Welcome A Baby Boy, How They Kept Him Secret For Days

 Thousands of fans left congratulatory messages at the respective Instagrams of the new parents.

-Anyone following Liam and Cheryl’s journey, will know Liam met Cheryl when he was only 14 when he first auditioned for the X Factor in 2009.
-When judges put him together with fellow contestants, Niall Horan, Harry Styles, Zayn Malik and Louis Tomlinson, the five went on to become Direction.
+Anyone following Liam and Cheryl’s journey will know Liam met Cheryl when he was only 14 when he first auditioned for the X Factor in 2009.
+When judges put him together with fellow contestants Niall Horan, Harry Styles, Zayn Malik, and Louis Tomlinson, the five went on to become One Direction.

-The lovebirds reportedly started dating in early December 2015, when Cheryl was still divorcing her second husband of 18 nonths, French restaurateur Jean-Bernard Fernandez-Versini.
+The lovebirds reportedly started dating in early December 2015, when Cheryl was still divorcing her second husband of 18 months, French restaurateur Jean-Bernard Fernandez-Versini.

 With a divorce granted in January 2016, Cheryl and Liam went public with their romance last February, weeks after Cheryl announced her split from Fernandez-Versini.
 Then, the twosome moved in together in April 2016.